18th Century Butts, Moving Statues And Other 'Metropolitan Stories'

 She gave NPR a tour of what she calls her "second home," featuring some of the objects that made their way into the book.

-The Armchair
+The armchair

 For example, the second chapter is told from the perspective of an 18th century French chair — a fauteuil made for European royalty.